flame-engine/flame/doc/collision_detection.md

 The `CollidableType` enum contains the following values:

- - `active` collides with other `Collidable`s of type active or static
+ - `active` collides with other `Collidable`s of type active or passive
- - `static` collides with other `Collidable`s of type active
+ - `passive` collides with other `Collidable`s of type active
  - `inactive` will not collide with any other `Collidable`s

-So if you have collidables that you don't need to check collisions against each other you can mark them as static by setting `collidableType = CollidableType.static`, this could for example be ground components or maybe your enemies don't need to check collisions between each other, then they could be marked as static too.
+So if you have collidables that you don't need to check collisions against each other you can mark them as passive by setting `collidableType = CollidableType.passive`, this could for example be ground components or maybe your enemies don't need to check collisions between each other, then they could be marked as passive too.

 Then we have the `inactive` type which simply doesn't get checked at all in the collision detection.
 This could be used for example if you have components outside of the screen that you don't care